Introduction

 Depreciation, straight line

-a method in which equal amounts of depreciation expense is budgeted for each time period over the life of the asset.
+A method in which equal amounts of depreciation expense is budgeted for each time period over the life of the asset.

 Insurance rate

-percentage of the value charged by commercial insurance companies to insure the machinery investment.
+Percentage of the value charged by commercial insurance companies to insure the machinery investment.

 Lease

-a contract for the use of machinery for an agreed period of time in return for periodic payments.
+A contract for the use of machinery for an agreed period of time in return for periodic payments.
 Ownership remains with the lessor.
 The lessee acquires the right of temporary possession and use.

 Nebraska Tractor Test Data

-Tractors are tested at the University of Nebraska Tractor Test Laboratory under similar conditions to provide a means of comparison of performance of different tractor makes and models.
+Data from tractors tested at the University of Nebraska Tractor Test Laboratory under similar conditions to provide a means of comparison of performance of different tractor makes and models.

 Operating costs

-variable costs, costs that depend directly on the amount of machine use.
+Variable costs, costs that depend directly on the amount of machine use.

 Opportunity cost